wp-plugins/blogchat-chat-system/readme.txt

 = 1.0.1 =

 Added an option to remove the Online Panel from the ChatCenter.
 Removed the send buttons.

+= 1.0.1.1 =

+Fixed an issue with the sidebar tabs when option show_online_panel is false.
+Corrected width of chatcenter panel in mobile.

 == Upgrade Notice ==